sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-repository.md

 Repositories can also placed onto the `updateQueue` if we receive a webhook indicating the repository has changed.
 (We don't by default setup webhooks when integrating into a code host).
 When a user directly visits a repository on Sourcegraph we also enqueue it for update.

 The [update scheduler](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/scheduler.go#L165:27) has [`conf.GitMaxConcurrentClones`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/schema/site.schema.json#L235-240) workers processing the `updateQueue` and issuing git clone/fetch commands.

+>NOTE: gitserver also enforces `GitMaxConcurrentClones` per shard.
+So it is possible to have `GitMaxConcurrentClones * GITSERVER_REPLICA_COUNT` clone/fetch running, although uncommon.